Copa América Centenario final

-The Copa América Centenario Final was an association football match that took place on 26 June 2016 at the MetLife Stadium in East Rutherford, New Jersey, United States to determine the winner of the Copa América Centenario.
+The Copa América Centenario final was a soccer match that took place on June 26, 2016 to determine the winner of the Copa América Centenario.
+It was the 45th final of the Copa América, and it took place at MetLife Stadium at the Meadowlands Sports Complex in East Rutherford, New Jersey, outside of the New York City.

 The match was contested by Argentina and Chile, making it a rematch of the 2015 final.
-At this tournament, Argentina and Chile soon faced each other in Group D, and the victory belonged to Argentina with a score of 2-1.
-But in the final, like the last one, Chile ultimately won on penalty kicks after a 0–0 draw, with Chile scoring their last 4 penalties after going first and 2 Argentines missing.
+At this tournament, Argentina and Chile soon faced each other in Group D, and the victory belonged to Argentina with a score of 2–1.
+But in the final, like the last one, Chile ultimately won on penalty kicks after a 0–0 draw, with Chile scoring only their last 4 penalties after going first and 2 Argentines missing.
 However, Chile won 4-2 this time.
-Forward Lionel Messi announced his retirement from international football after the defeat, his third consecutive final defeat with Argentina, although he later reversed this decision.
+Forward Lionel Messi announced his retirement from international soccer after the defeat, his third consecutive final defeat with Argentina, although he later reversed this decision.

 Background

 This edition of the Copa América was the first hosted by the United States.
 The match marked the sixth time Argentina reached the final since the tournament was rebranded Copa América in 1975.
 They also finished in the top two in 22 editions of the tournament's predecessor, the Campeonato Sudamericano, in which winners were decided in a single group stage with no final match.
 At this time, Argentina's last international tournament win had been the Copa America in 1993.
 Meanwhile, this was Chile's fourth final appearance, having also finished in the top two in 1955 and 1956.
-Chile were the defending champions, having won their first international title in the previous year's edition as the host nation.
+Chile was the defending champions, having won their first international title in the previous year's edition as the host nation.
+This was Argentina's third major tournament final in a row, after the 2014 FIFA World Cup final and 2015 Copa América final, a feat only done twice before in the history of national teams, by West Germany (1972, 1974, 1976) and Spain (2008, 2010, 2012).